ShareGPT4Omni/ShareGPT4Video/README.md

 python run.py --model-path Lin-Chen/sharegpt4video-8b --video examples/yoga.mp4 --query Describe this video in detail.
 ```

-Or you can build your local demo for enjoying our ShareGPT4Video-8B with the following command:
+Or you can build your local demo to enjoy our ShareGPT4Video-8B with the following command:

 ```
 python app.py